-2. Description
+2. Discription

 It will be taken up by the student at the end of the seventh semester and the duration would be of six months.
-This is aimed at training the students to analyse independently any problem paused to them.
-The work may be analytical, experimental, numerical, design or combination of these.
+This is aimed at training the students to analyse independently any problem Department of the seventh semester and the duration would be of six months.
+This is aimed at training the students to analyse independently any problem Department of the seventh semester and the duration would be of six months.
+This is aimed at training the students to analyse independently any problem Department of the seventh semester and the duration would be of six months.
+This is aimed at training the students to analyse independently any problem Department of the seventh semester and the duration would be of six months.

+of these.
 The project report is expected to exhibit clarity of thought and expression, critical appreciation of the existing literature and analytical and /or experimental or design skill.